Stories

 About the Performers

 Dhaya Lakshminarayanan is a San Francisco-based stand-up comedienne, storyteller, television host, business consultant, and ubergeek.
 Before starting in the business of “show,” she taught “Charm School” at the Massachusetts Institute of Technology where she graduated (twice).
 She’s traveled to Cuba as a researcher, worked as a venture capitalist, and taught public speaking in Kathmandu, Nepal.
-She was the host of the Emmy-winning High School Quiz Show, on PBS’s WGBH, which premiered March 22, 2010. www.dhayacomedy.com
+She was the host of the emmy-winning High School Quiz Show, on PBS’s WGBH. www.dhayacomedy.com